aporto/opensubtitles_downloader/README.md

 You simply right-click the folder where your videos are saved, the select "Download subtitles".
 It will use an internal algorithm to detect the correct subtitle for each video file.
 If the exact subrtitle is not available, it will download the best available subtitle.

+You can also use it to automate the download for several other applications.
+For example, you can configure your torrent software to automatically download the best subtitle as soon as a torrent arrives.

 # Download
 1) Download the following zip file:
 [https://github.com/aporto/opensubtitles_downloader/archive/master.zip]